 And do remember over or under stimulation may lead to clogging of the prostate and inflammation that can indeed lead to prostatitis.
 This is painful and annoying and does require physician evaluation with the potential use of both NSAIDs and antibiotics for relief.
 Also, the best is to keep masturbating, even if it is discomforting.
 Climax and keep things flowing—the plumbing needs to be used.

 Extracurricular: Introducing Your Ass to Larger Toys & Fisting

-The anatomical barriers of the bottom, in an attempt to achieve these “beyond capacity” acts of pleasure, may find restrictions from either the external anal skin, not being able to fully stretch to accommodate the new girth, or similarly, the anal muscle not being able to fully relax.
+Being a bottom comes with anatomical barriers and in an attempt to achieve these “beyond capacity” acts of pleasure, it may result in restrictions from either the external anal skin not being able to fully stretch to accommodate the new girth, or similarly, the anal muscle not being able to fully relax.

 Whatever toys, cocks, or fists you play with, one must analyze the sticking point and gradually dilate over time.
 The overlying skin and muscle will stretch, but you need to utilize this new understanding — the science of gay sex — to push beyond its capacity.
 Patience is key.

 Receiving help on this type of engagement from others is imperative – your partner can sometimes get a better sense of the “sticking” point than you can by just using toys.
 The key is surrounding yourself with others who understand proper mechanics.